apache/incubator-heron/website/content/docs/developers/ui-guide.md

 4. Links to get logs, memory histogram, jstack, heapdump and exceptions of a particular instance

-and other useful links and information, that is explained below.
+and other useful links and information, that are explained below.

+#### Topologies Page

+`TODO: Add home page image`

+This is the home page of Heron UI.
+It lists all the topologies that are currently running.